victoria-gallery_140329-2048-1050×656

 Contactivity Centre activities

-contactivity centreContactivity Centre, 4695 de Maisonneuve W, is a non-profit community centre that provides a welcoming, caring and safe place for autonomous seniors 60+, where a sense of community and social engagement can be fostered.
+contactivity centreContactivity Centre, 310 Victoria, Suite 102, is a non-profit community centre offering a welcoming, caring, and safe space for autonomous seniors 60+, fostering a sense of community and social engagement.
 The centre hosts various courses and interest groups that encompass the mind, body and soul.

 Image: courtesy of Contactivity Centre